joakimoh/AtomTapeUtils/README.md

 Convert to UEF format (for loading into emulator)

 > abc2uef myprog.abc -o myprog.uef

+Convert to CSW format (for loading into emulator; you need first to generate the UEF file)

+> uef2csw myprog.uef -o myprog.uef

 Convert to MMC format (for loading into emulator or onto memory card of an AtoMMC device)